-Finally, the percentage of adult population with an outstanding loan to purchase a home, obtained from the World Bank's Global Findex database (Demirgüç-Kunt et al. 2018), is used as a measure of housing loan penetration (Badev et al. 2014).
+Finally, the percentage of adult population with an outstanding loan to purchase a home, obtained from the World Bank's Global Findex database, is used as a measure of housing loan penetration.
 We use the data for 2017.

 Control variables